What is BOFU? Why It's Key to Closing Deals

 Complex forms, unresponsive scheduling, slow proposal turnaround—friction at BOFU costs deals.
 Audit your buying process from the prospect's perspective.
 Every unnecessary step is an opportunity to lose.

-Misaligned Sales and Marketing
+Mistake: When Sales and Marketing Don't Talk

 When marketing creates BOFU content sales doesn't use—or sales requests assets marketing doesn't produce—everyone loses.
 Regular communication and shared metrics keep teams aligned.